A Friend I Abandoned

 Dec 18, 2025

-She said he was dead, but I needed to call him to make sure.
+She said he was dead, but I needed to make sure.

-His downfall started a few years after our college graduation.
-He was let go from his company, but it was okay, because he had hated his employer and he had a few personal clients he could do consulting work for.
-I could see he was moving on.
-He had a long-term girlfriend who was a good person.
+His downfall began a few years after our college graduation.
+He was let go from his company, but I thought it would be okay, because he had hated his employer and he had a few personal clients he could do consulting work for.
+He had a girlfriend who was a good person.
 They had been together as long as I had known him.

-I caught up with him once or twice a year with no exception.
-He was the most well-read friend I had, so as my love of books evolved, I yearned for his point of view and asked him a lot of questions.
-We talked about life, you know, the actually important stuff you don't talk about with most people.
-Things like, what we were looking for in life, how we had thought this was important but it turned out wasn't, what happens after death, how being bullied in our youth affected the way we were.
+I caught up with him twice a year without exception.
+He was the most well-read friend I had, so as my love of books evolved, I wanted to hear his point of view.
+I asked him a lot of questions.
+We talked about life.
+You know, the important stuff you don't talk about with most people, like, what we were searching for, how we had thought something was important but it turned out wasn't, what happened after death, how being bullied in our youth affected us.

-But now looking back, I could see that his spool had been unravelling.
-He told me about a best friend he had had a fight with, then another, then he started being interested in polygamous relationships, then he broke up with his girlfriend, and then it seemed like he woke and slept to drugs.
+Looking back, his spool had been unravelling.
+He told me about a best friend he had fought with, then another friend lost, and then his interest in polygamous relationship.
+He broke up with his girlfriend, and suddenly, it seemed like he awoke and slept to drugs.

 One day in 2019, we met at a coffee shop in Sawtelle.
 He arrived in a delirious state.
-He could hardly keep his eyes open, he was so out of it.
-He said he hadn't slept for three days.
-He had come back from Spain a few weeks ago, where he had sat on a bridge with a coin in his hand and a woman he had met sitting next him.
-He tossed the coin— If it was a heads he would jump, if it was a tails he would continue to live.
-It landed on his palm, tails.
-He came back to the U.S. with three cheap paintings that he put up on his wall.
-He had had a revelation that he was destined to be this century's modern Napoleon, bringing back the Renaissance to the United States.
+Eyes closing and opening slowly, he said he hadn't slept for three days.
+He had been in Spain, where he had sat on a bridge next to a woman he had recently met.
+He had tossed a coin.
+If it was a heads he would jump, and if it was a tails he would continue to live.
+It landed on his palm— tails.
+He came back to the U.S. with three cheap paintings that he put up on his wall and a belief that he was destined to be this century's Napoleon, bringing the Renaissance.

 He told all this to me in the corner of a coffee shop.

 After, we walked to his place around the corner.
-I wasn't as scared for my safety as I should have been, because he had been my friend for so long and the levity of his condition hadn't processed.
-I knew something was terribly off, but I didn't know there was a thing called psychosis.
+I wasn't scared for my safety, because he had been my friend for so long and I hadn't processed what I'd been hearing.
+I knew something was off, but I didn't know there was a thing called psychosis.
 I remember thinking something like, "Wow, he has a really different reality right now.
 But who am I to judge him?".
-Isn't that a weird way to process the situation?
-I knew it was serious, but I didn't think to stop and call his mom at that moment.
+I didn't think to stop and call his mom at that moment.

 One year later, his ex-girlfriend messaged me on Facebook.